marciomizuhara/Tokyo2020OlympicsEDA/README.md

-# Tokyo 2020 Olympics EDA.ipynb
+# Tokyo 2020 Olympics EDA

 ## Introduction
 This project is a quick exploratory data analysis of the Tokyo 2020 Olympics.